 The message doesn’t always have to be serious, either.
 Like this example from ZenDesk:

-When you engage with your audience and give them tangible experience with your business, you communicate your brand’s value.
+When you engage with your audience and give them a tangible experience with your business, you communicate your brand’s value.

 If you want to grow your brand in today’s B2B market, you have to get social.